Lakeville, Minnesota

-Lakeville first became notable in 1910 when Marion Savage built the Dan Patch Railroad Line to service his Antlers Amusement Park.
-While many of Lakeville's workers commute northward to Minneapolis, Saint Paul, and more central suburbs like Bloomington, Lakeville has had major industry since the 1960s—including the Airlake Industrial Park, which is served by Airlake Airport, a regional reliever airport.
+Lakeville first became notable in 1910 when Marion Savage built the Dan Patch Railroad Line to serve his Antlers Amusement Park.
+While many of Lakeville's workers commute to Minneapolis, St. Paul, and more central suburbs like Bloomington, Lakeville has had major industry since the 1960s—including the Airlake Industrial Park, which is served by Airlake Airport, a regional reliever airport.

 History

 A military road was constructed between Fort Snelling and forts to the south.
-In 1855, J.J.
-Brackett, a Saint Paul lumber baron and mail carrier using the road, decided to plant a site halfway between Saint Paul and Saint Peter on a lake he named Prairie Lake.
+In 1855, J. J. Brackett, a Saint Paul lumber baron and mail carrier using the road, platted a site halfway between Saint Paul and Saint Peter on a lake he named Prairie Lake.
 The village was established as Lakeville Township in 1858.
 Notoriety came when Colonel Marion Savage expanded his entertainment business by constructing Antlers Amusement Park in 1910.
-Riding on fame from his success with the Dan Patch racing horse and the park's popularity, the lake was renamed Lake Marion, and the rail line servicing the park named the Dan Patch Railroad Line.
+Riding on fame from his success with the Dan Patch racing horse and the park's popularity, the lake was renamed Lake Marion, and the rail line serving the park was named the Dan Patch Railroad Line.

 With the mostly rural landscape, early settlers were farmers.
-A high percentage were Scandinavian.
+A high proportion were Scandinavian.
 Other ethnic groups included Irish, Scots, and English, each of whom had spread out from Hamilton Landing and Burnsville.
 In Karen Miller's diary from 1840 to 1895, Danes reportedly outnumbered Norwegians; travel to Minneapolis was not uncommon for the rural township.
-Enggren's Grocery was a downtown staple since 1900 until it closed in 2006.
+Enggren's Grocery was a downtown staple from 1900 until it closed in 2006.

-Lakeville's development later in the 20th century followed the typical pattern for the outer-ring suburban Twin Cities.
+Lakeville's development later in the 20th century followed a typical pattern for outer-ring Twin Cities suburbs.
 The town was officially incorporated as the City of Lakeville in 1967.
-It remained primarily agricultural, as postwar development did not immediately absorb Lakeville (as well as Interstate 35's later completion date).
+It remained primarily agricultural, as postwar development did not immediately absorb Lakeville (and Interstate 35 had not yet been completed).
 In the early 21st century, housing and population increases were due to rising land costs in the metropolitan area, causing Lakeville to become a boomtown.

 Geography

-According to the United States Census Bureau, the city has a total area of 37.83 sqmi, of which 36.06 sqmi is land and 1.77 sqmi is water.
-Lakeville includes the Argonne Farms post-World War I settlement project which failed in the early 20th century and was redeveloped in the 21st century into typical suburban retail.
+According to the United States Census Bureau, the city has an area of 37.83 sqmi, of which 36.06 sqmi is land and 1.77 sqmi is water.
+Lakeville includes the Argonne Farms post-World War I settlement project, which failed in the early 20th century and was redeveloped in the 21st century into typical suburban retail.
 Since it was a semi-autonomous village within Lakeville Township before the city's incorporation, it continues to appear today on maps as Argonne.

 A branch of the Vermillion River flows through Lakeville.
 Its headwaters are just west of the city limits in Credit River Township, and it flows eastward across Dakota County until it empties into the Mississippi River at the Wisconsin border.
 Much of Lakeville drains into the Vermillion River watershed.
 North Creek, a major tributary of the Vermillion, begins its flow in northern Lakeville and flows eastward to meet the Vermillion near downtown Farmington just east of Lakeville.
-The Vermillion River has been designated as a trout stream by the Minnesota Department of Natural Resources.
+The Minnesota Department of Natural Resources has designated the Vermillion River as a trout stream.